An Empirical Study on Variance-based MC Dropout Uncertainty-Error Correlation in 2D Brain Tumor Segmentation: Results and Discussion

-(a) Global correlation :Across all four settings, global correlations were modest: Pearson $r$ ranged from ~0.30 to 0.37.
+(a) Global correlation: Across all four settings, global correlations were modest: Pearson $r$ ranged from ~0.30 to 0.37.
 Scaling produced the highest correlation (0.3781), while horizontal flip yielded the lowest (0.3014).
 Spearman correlation values were generally lower, ranging between 0.1115 and 0.1198, indicating weak monotonic relationships.
-Although pairwise t-tests on the global correlation distributions yielded $p < 0.05$, the absolute differences between settings were small ($<0.07$).
+Although paired t-tests on the global correlation distributions yielded $p < 0.001$, the absolute differences between settings were small ($<0.07$).
 This indicates that while the differences are statistically detectable, they are unlikely to be of practical significance.

 (b) Boundary correlation: At the tumor boundary, Pearson correlations were close to zero, ranging between \textminus 0.0006 and 0.0458, while Spearman correlations similarly hovered around zero, between \textminus 0.0054 and 0.0453.
-This suggests that uncertainty at boundary regions had little to no association with segmentation error.
+This suggests that uncertainty obtained from variance across runs had little to no association with segmentation error at boundary regions.

+As shown in Figure 2, regions of high uncertainty do not consistently coincide with actual segmentation errors; high variance is observed even in regions where the model predicted correctly.
+This qualitatively supports the quantitative finding that variance-based uncertainty is not a reliable indicator of error-prone regions in this setting.

 Table 5 presents the pairwise comparison of mean uncertainty–error correlations between the baseline (no augmentation) and each augmentation setting.
 Although the absolute differences in mean correlation ($\Delta \text{Mean}$) were small ($<0.05$), both the paired t-test and Wilcoxon signed-rank test yielded highly significant p-values ($p<0.001$) for all comparisons.
 This indicates that while augmentation-induced differences are statistically detectable due to the size and consistency of the test set, their magnitude is negligible, suggesting limited practical significance.
-Overall, the results indicate that global uncertainty exhibits only weak correlation with segmentation error, while boundary uncertainty provides little to no additional information for error prediction.
-Moreover, the minimal variation across augmentation settings highlights that data augmentation has limited influence on the uncertainty–error relationship in this 2D brain tumor segmentation task.
+Overall, the results indicate that MC Dropout variance-based uncertainty exhibits only weak global correlation with segmentation error, and provides little to no information for boundary error prediction.
+Moreover, the minimal variation across augmentation settings highlights that data augmentation has limited influence on this uncertainty–error relationship in the 2D brain tumor segmentation task studied here.